ArminJo/ServoEasing/README.md

 **avr, megaavr, sam, samd, esp8266, esp32, stm32, STM32F1 and apollo3.**

 # Timer usage for interrupt based movement
 On **AVR** Timer1 is used for the Arduino Servo library.
-To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 µs before the end of the 20 ms Arduino Servo refresh period.
+To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 Âµs before the end of the 20 ms Arduino Servo refresh period.
 This interrupt then updates all servo values for the next refresh period.
 | Platform | Timer | Library providing the timer |
 |---|---|---|
 | avr | Timer1 | Servo.h |